 - the Group has a legal, regulatory or contractual obligation to a third party resulting from past events.
 An obligation can also result from Group practices or public commitments that create a reasonable expectation among the third parties in question that the Group will assume certain responsibilities; - it is certain or probable that the obligation will lead to an outflow of resources to the benefit of the third party; and - its amount can be estimated reliably and corresponds to the best possible estimate of the commitment.
-In exceptional cases where the amount of the obligation cannot be measured with sufficient reliability, disclosure is made in the notes to the financial statements in respect of the obligation (see note C20 "Contingent liabilities").
+In exceptional cases where the amount of the obligation cannot be measured with sufficient reliability, disclosure is made in the notes to the financial statements in respect of the obligation (See note C21 Liabilities and contingent liabilities).